baanty/flat-file-retructure/README.md

 output.file.name=output_data.txt /* This is the name of the output file */

-column.name.converter.file=column_converter.properties /* Name of the file, given in 2) .
-This is configurable */
+column.name.converter.file=column_converter.properties /* Name of the file, which has the column name change mapping.
+The .properties file must be kept in classpath.*/

-acceptable.id.file=acceptable_ids.properties  /* Name of the file, given in 1) .
-This is configurable */
+acceptable.id.file=acceptable_ids.properties  /* Name of the file, which has the acceptable id data.
+The .properties file must be kept in classpath.*/

 If the specification is followed and the configuration is done, then the program, DataFileRestructureApp should be run from the